 You can read more in-depth about our sources in our 2016 Aquifer Study.

 Lake Forest Park Water District staff & commissioners are committed to meeting the most stringent and most recent regulatory standards.
 At the same time we recognize most of our customer's long standing appreciation and desire for naturally pure, chemical free (eg. chlorine, fluoride) water, and we will do our best to meet this expectation.
-The District's customers are fortunate to have their own protected artesian & deep well sources which continues to produce high quality water, and has shown no signs of deterioration over close to a century of use.
+The District's customers are fortunate to have their own protected artesian & deep well sources which continue to produce high quality water, and show no signs of deterioration over close to a century of use.

 In-House Water analysis